Highlights from New Brunswick

 We arrived under a thick blanket of fog and left with the same – it is no wonder that the fog horn was invented in this city.
 But no matter, the city offers so much in and outside of these pea soup hours.

-When in the fog: We embraced the concept of fogtography and enjoyed capturing the moody atmosphere.
-We stayed indoors for an incredible meals at the Saint John Ale House and East Coast Bistro.
-A little fog and rain also wasn’t going to stop me from enjoying my favourite activity – kayaking – and with friends I left on a gentle paddle to view fossils and savour the still waters.
+When in the fog: We embraced the concept of “fog”tography and enjoyed capturing the moody atmosphere.
+We stayed indoors for incredible meals at the Saint John Ale House and East Coast Bistro.
+A little fog and rain also weren’t going to stop us from enjoying our favourite activity – kayaking – where we were led through still waters to view fossils on nearby banks.

 When out of the fog: We took in performances at the Buskers on the Bay festival and watched water actually flow backwards on the Saint John River.